Fatumah Ahmed

-Fatumah Ahmed is a major general in the Kenya Air Force.
+Fatuma Gaiti Ahmed is a major general and commander of the Kenya Air Force.
 She was originally a member of the women-only Kenyan Women Service Corps, transferring to the air force when the unit was absorbed into the three armed services in 1999.
 Ahmed has a degree from the Institute of Diplomacy and International Studies and has served mainly in human resources roles.
-She is Kenya's first female brigadier.
+She was Kenya's first female brigadier.

 Career

-Fatumah Ahmed born in 1965 joined the Kenyan Army "by accident".
+Fatuma Gaiti Ahmed born in 1965 joined the Kenyan Army "by accident".
 Upon completing secondary school in 1983 she had to return to her home town in order to claim an identification card.
 The military happened to be carrying out a recruitment campaign at a stadium near to the offices of the ID services and she made enquiries about joining.
 She entered the Kenya Military Academy as an officer cadet in 1984 and upon graduating was commissioned a second lieutenant in the Kenyan Women Service Corps.
 From 1985 she served alongside the Kenyan Air Force, mainly in human resources.